You can also benefit from virtual reality therapy during addiction treatment

 At the beginning, your patient stands in an apartment where there is a cosy seating area, a bar table with bar stools and an island unit, also with bar stools. .
 At all of the tables and seating areas there are other guests consuming alcoholic beverages.
 Drinks are also available for free consumption everywhere.
 On one table there is also a smoking ashtray with cigarette packs and individual cigarettes all around.

-• He/she moves freely through the living space and can visit all the seating groups.
+- He moves freely through the living space and can visit all the seating groups.

-• All bottles and glasses can be picked up.
+- All bottles and glasses can be picked up.

-• He/she can open a beer bottle himself with a bottle opener and hears the usual sound.
+- He can open a beer bottle himself with a bottle opener and hears the usual sound.

-• The cigarette pack or individual cigarettes can also be picked up.
+- The cigarette pack or individual cigarettes can also be picked up.

-• A bong with cannabis can be lit with a lighter.
+smoke develops while inhaling and exhaling. - A bong with cannabis can be lit with a lighter.

-• Cocaine can be consumed with a rolled-up bank note.
+- Cocaine can be consumed with a rolled-up banknote.

 The following actions can be additionally triggered by the therapist:

-• Two guests at the island unit raise their glasses and toast the patient.
+- Two guests at the island unit raise their glasses and toast the patient.
 The patient can also pick up a glass there to toast.

-• All alcoholic drinks can be hidden.
+- All alcoholic drinks can be hidden.

-• All guests can be hidden.
+- All guests can be hidden.

-• Individual conversations between guests and patients.
+- Individual conversations between avatars and patients. *

 Private party